xmas92/katacoda-scenarios/test/step9.md

 We will now add and configure the webhook so that our bot can recieve notifications from GitLab.

-Navigate via `Settings > Webhook` from the menu on the left side
+Navigate via `Settings > Webhooks` from the menu on the left side

 ![Webhook Menu Location](assets/webhook-menu.png)